 ADHD and Metacognition: Teaching Self-monitoring

-Pupils with ADHD have metacognitive deficits that compound their executive function difficulties (Reid et al., 2005).
-Metacognition, thinking about your own thinking, depends on working memory.
-If working memory is impaired, the capacity to monitor your own performance is reduced.
+Learners with ADHD struggle with metacognition, which worsens executive function (Reid et al., 2005).
+Thinking about your own thinking, metacognition, relies on working memory.
+Reduced working memory means learners find it harder to monitor their work.

 Externalised Metacognition

-Rather than expecting ADHD pupils to internally monitor their work, provide external prompts.
+Rather than expecting ADHD learners to internally monitor their work, provide external prompts.
 A self-checking card on the desk ("Did I read the question?
 Did I answer all parts?
 Did I check my spelling?") moves the monitoring demand from working memory into the environment.
-Hacker et al. (2009) found that explicit metacognitive instruction significantly improved academic performance in pupils with attention difficulties.
+Hacker et al. (2009) found that explicit metacognitive instruction significantly improved academic performance in learners with attention difficulties.

 Peer-checking Routines